how-to-firebase/full-stack-firebase/console/walk-through.md

 Let’s jump across to Cloud Firestore to see a much more structured way to manage data.

 # 25
-And this is the Cloud Firestore dashboard.
+And this is the Cloud Firestore console.
 It’s a little different than the Realtime Database, because it’s a document/collection database instead of a JSON database.
 You may have heard of other document/collection databases such as MongoDB or